 It’s 1983, a season of high tension.
 East Germany is only a little less oppressive than it was twenty years earlier.
 The communist government realizes that it can’t fully suppress things like Rock ‘n’ Roll, although their police are just as tough as ever.
 Young border guard Martin Rauch (Jonas Nay) enjoys scaring teens that try to smuggle in Shakespeare books from the West.
 He’s devoted to his mother Ingrid (Carina N. Wiese), who is in need of a new kidney and not expecting one given the shortages and waiting lists on the Red side of the Berlin Wall.
 Martin’s Aunt Leora (Maria Schrader) is officially listed as a cultural attaché, but is actually a top agent for the East German spy organization, the HVA.

 To force Martin to play ball, Lenora and her associate Walter Schweppenstette (Sylvester Groth) promise to move his mother Ingrid higher on the list for a kidney transplant.
 Martin’s mission is to steal a top-secret NATO plan.
 Ronald Reagan has moved Pershing II nuclear missiles into West Germany, a move that has destabilized the Balance of Terror and thrown East Berlin into a panic.
 The HVA is more or less taken over by a Russian KGB official, who insists that Reagan intends to attack the Soviet Union as soon as possible.
 The Russian quietly demands that all intelligence, including Martin’s reports, ‘agrees’ with the official line from Moscow.

 Martin wants to stay loyal to Annett.
 But he’s instructed to seduce one woman, and also finds himself attracted to Yvonne Edel (Lisa Tomaschewsky), the General’s daughter.
-Her brother Alex Edel (Ludwig Trepte), also a soldier in his father’s command, is a confused rebel who carries on with anti-war activists when he’s off-duty.
+Her brother Alex Edel (Ludwig Trepte), also a soldier in his father’s command, is a confused rebel who associates with anti-war activists when he’s off-duty.
 Lenora and Walter target both Yvonne and Alex as potential conduits to compromise their father.
 Martin/Moritz goes after the NATO battle plan.
 Sooner or later he’s likely to be exposed as an imposter.